How we’re performing

 Regulatory rating

-Connexus is rated G1/V2 by the Regulator of Social Housing.
+Connexus is rated G2/V2/C3 by the Regulator of Social Housing.

-A G1 rating for governance means Connexus meets the governance requirements of the regulator.
+A G2 rating for governance means Connexus meets the Regulator's governance requirements but needs to improve some aspects to support continued compliance.
 A V2 rating for viability means Connexus meets the viability requirements of the regulator.
 It has the financial capacity to deal with a reasonable range of adverse scenarios but needs to manage material risks to ensure continued compliance.

-You can read our most recent judgement on the regulator's website.
+You can read our latest regulatory grading on the Regulator for Social Housing's website.
 We complete an annual self-assessment against the Consumer Standards set out by the Regulator - you can view our latest self-assessment here.

 Tenant Satisfaction Measures